graysonkent/graysonkent.github.io/_posts/2017-11-24-various-methods-for-finding-endianness.md

 Perl Config Method
 ------------------------

-Sequeing nicely from the last `perl` approach, we are instead going to use the core `Config` module.
+Segueing nicely from the last `perl` approach, we are instead going to use the core `Config` module.
 Here is my modified version of this lookup:

 ```perl
 $ perl -MConfig -e 'if ($Config{byteorder} =~ /^1/) {print "Little-Endianness\n"} else {print "Big-Endianness\n"};'